 Students at the ISZ Saar, in the pre-study German course or in the VSi Mint foundation program, receive the certificate from the ISZ Saar: anmeldung-isz(at)uni-saarland.de

-There are numerous test centers all over Saarland.
-Two centers are open in the city center, in the town hall and in the event location "Garage".
+There are also numerous test centers all over Saarland.
 Appointments must be made online.
 The results are sent via email / SMS / website after approx. 15 minutes.

 We strongly advise you not to arrive if you do not know where you can spend the quarantine period.

 Many hotels in Saarbrücken do not accept you to spend the quarantine there.
 You can of course try to book an AirBnB or a vacation apartment.